Lucas (contractor)

-Lucas is a company that offers specialised contracting services in the field of fit-out and finishing to the construction industry in the United Kingdom.
+Lucas is an English company that offers specialised contracting services in the fields of coating, fit-out and finishing to the construction industry.
 The company is headquartered in Wrotham, Kent.

 History

 Lucas was founded in 1969 (S. Lucas Ltd was incorporated in July 1976) and its sister operation, Lucas Fit Out, was established in 2008.
 Danny Lucas joined the company in 1982 and became managing director in 1997.
 In late 2010, Danny Lucas acquired the main shareholding and became executive chairman and managing director of Lucas.
 Lucas completed building a new innovation centre at its headquarters, and opened a new visitor and learning centre there in March 2018.
 Lucas is a technology partner of McLaren, the F1 and engineering group.
 During the COVID-19 pandemic in the United Kingdom, Lucas designed and manufactured hand wash sanitizer stations which it both gave away to health centres and sold to raise money for the British Lung Foundation.